MarekGogol/vpsmanager-cli/readme.md

-## VPS Hosting CLI manager for your VPS
+## CLI Hosting manager for your VPS

 ### 1. Installation